Water Saving Tips

 - Stop up the sink for washing and rinsing dishes.
 Put a low-flow aerator on all faucets.

 - Don't rinse your dishes before putting them in the dishwasher.
-You don't need to.
-It's a waste of water.

 - Run the washing machine and dishwasher when they are fully loaded.